-AGR185 Computers in Agriculture 3 cr. hr.
+Computers in Agriculture

 The course is an introduction in the use of the personal computer for agriculture production and agribusiness.
 The student will learn the fundamentals of the personal computer operations and be exposed to word processing, spreadsheet functions, and Internet and Power Point applications.
 The student will learn how to apply these operations towards agriculture and agricultural related businesses.